 Best Linux Laptops Android Central 2020

-If you're looking for an alternative to a laptop running Windows or MacOS you'll find there are a few options available with the Linux operating system.
-Most of the big name computer manufacturers aren't making Linux laptops, so it's helpful to know exactly what smaller companies have available.
+When it comes to looking for an alternative laptop to Windows or macOS, then you're going to want one of the best Linux laptops.
+There may not be as many options running the Linux operating system as the competition as most of the big name computer manufacturers aren't making Linux laptops, so it's helpful to know exactly what smaller companies have available.
 Thankfully, there are some great options from smaller players who have great reputations when it comes to standing behind their products.
+But there are also a few that come from those bigger companies, who also make some of the best laptops and best Chromebooks.

 - For the gamers: System 76 Oryx Pro

-- All the IO: System 76 Galago Pro
+- All the IO: System 76 Darter Pro

 - For starters: Pinebook Pro